* Shell warns of delays to $25 bln buyback programme

 "Were they a bit harshly treated yesterday?
 Possibly but it should mean that everyone's expectations are in the right place," McKinnon told Reuters.

 BP on Tuesday also indicated that its expected dividend boost was now likely to happen next year and not by the end of 2019.

 After a decade of weakness, concerns over the ability of the world's top oil companies to boost shareholder returns compound worries about the sector as investors shun independent oil and gas producers, particularly U.S. shale firms.

 Morgan Stanley analyst Martijn Rats said he now assumed the buyback programme would be completed a year later than planned.

 Given the economic environment and expected decline in cash generation, Shell will be able to cover its $15 billion dividend commitment from its operations, leaving little room for buybacks and debt reduction, Rats said.

 Jefferies analyst Jason Gammel said Shell's "management credibility has now been strained".
 Gammel retained his "buy" recommendation on Shell, "with somewhat less enthusiasm".

-U.S. rivals Exxon and Chevron report third-quarter results on Friday.
+U.S. rivals Exxon and Chevron both reported sharp drops in third-quarter profits on Friday.